Non-engagement with a programme

 It is critical that a research student and supervisor maintain regular contact during a degree.

 At the outset of your programme, a student and supervisor will clarify their expectations of how they will work together, communicate and manage unforeseen circumstances.
 Guidance on refining these expectations can be found in the Graduate Research Student Handbook.
-It is useful to maintain a written record of the agreed expectations but if you are unclear about these requirements, please raise this with your supervisor.
+It is useful to maintain a written record of the agreed expectations.
+If you are unclear about these requirements, please raise this with your supervisor.

-A Research Studies Panel (RSP) will be appointed as an independent support to the supervisory relationship for both you and your supervisor
+Research Studies Panel (RSP) will be appointed as an independent support to the supervisory relationship for both you and your supervisor.

-After the first meeting of the RSP, it is your responsibility to schedule subsequent meetings but you can also seek a meeting outside of their standard timeline if the circumstances arise.
+After the first meeting of the RSP, it is your responsibility to schedule subsequent meetings, but you can also seek a meeting outside of their standard timeline if needed.

 You should engage with the meetings of your RSP for the duration of your degree or if a challenge arises that is within their remit.